CNC Mill Flood Coolant

 If you go sniffing around the web, there's quite a lot of information about coolant systems.
 One of the things you notice pretty quickly is that flood coolant seems to fall into two categories.
 First, the low end systems look like they're just pouring the coolant through the line loc without an awful lot of pressure.
 Many of the hobbyists who've hooked up pond pumps to reservoirs get this effect as do machines that lack enclosures.
 When I watch this kind of system in a video, I wonder if they are even as good as a decent mist system.
 The low pressure and flow rate of the coolant doesn't seem to clear the chips very effectively.
 I want something stronger for my system.

 Again, the Internet makes it easy to check these things out.
 My IH is no full-sized VMC.
 It's closer to something like a toolroom mill.
 The Haas TM-2, for example, sports two coolant options.
 The stock is a 1/8HP pump.
 The upgrade is a 3/4 HP pump delivering 5.25 gpm @ 30 psi.
 Now there is a spec to aim for.
-I wound up purchasing a 3/4 HP submersible sump pump that has tons of flow.
+I wound up purchasing a 3/4 HP submersible sump pump that has tons of flow from a surplus outfit.
+Very cheap way to go.

 Chiptrap: I want a tray arrangement that sits on top of the reservoir, catches most of the chips, and is easily cleaned.